gsantoro/blog/content/posts/secrets/index.en.md

 categories:
 - DevOps
 description: Securely store secrets on laptops with envchain.
 It provides encryption at rest and integration with laptop lock mechanisms
-featuredImage: /images/secret.jpeg
+resources:
-images:
+- name: "featured-image"
-- /images/secret.jpeg
+  src: "featured-image.jpeg"
 ---
 <!--more-->